The Ultimate Salkantay Trek to Machu Picchu Packing List

 -

-Although there are opportunities to charge devices on some treks, portable power is a great idea so you can charge anytime, anywhere.
+Although there are opportunities to charge devices at our exclusive campsites, bringing a portable power source is a great idea to be able to charge anytime and anywhere.

 -